 Modify the following paragraphes (CID 1145, 1498, 1752, 1148, 1403, 1902):

-In the SU-MIMO BF setup subphase, the initiator shall send a MIMO BF Setup frame with the SU/MU field set to 1, the Non-reciprocal/Reciprocal SU-MIMO Phase field set to 1 and the Link Type field set to 1 to the responder.
-In case of channel aggregation, the Aggregation Requested subfield of the MIMO FBCK-REQ field in the MIMO BF Setup frame should set to 1. ...
+In the SU-MIMO BF setup subphase, the initiator shall send a MIMO BF Setup frame (see 9.6.22.4) with the SU/MU field set to 0, the Non-reciprocal/Reciprocal MIMO Phase field set to 0 and the Initiator field set to 1 to the responder.
+In case of channel aggregation, the Channel Aggregation Requested subfield of the MIMO FBCK-REQ field in the MIMO BF Setup frame should set to 1. ...

 ...

-The responder shall send a MIMO BF Setup frame with the SU/MU field set to 1, the Non-reciprocal/Reciprocal SU-MIMO Phase field set to 1 and the Link Type field set to 0 a SIFS following the reception of the MIMO BF Setup frame from the initiator.
-In case of channel aggregation, the Aggregation Requested subfield of the MIMO FBCK-REQ field in the MIMO BF Setup frame should set to 1. …
+The responder shall send a MIMO BF Setup frame with the SU/MU field set to 0, the Non-reciprocal/Reciprocal MIMO Phase field set to 0 and the Initiator field set to 0 a SIFS following the reception of the MIMO BF Setup frame from the initiator.
+In case of channel aggregation, the Channel Aggregation Requested subfield of the MIMO FBCK-REQ field in the MIMO BF Setup frame should set to 1. …

 …

 The initiator shall initiate the SU-MIMO BF feedback subphase an MBIFS following the reception of an EDMG BRP-RX/TX packet with the BRP CDOWN field set to 0 from the responder.
 All frames transmitted during the SU-MIMO BF feedback subphase should be sent using the DMG control mode.
-In the SU-MIMO BF feedback subphase, the initiator shall send to the responder a MIMO BF Feedback frame with the SU/MU field set to 1 and the Link Type field set to 0.
+In the SU-MIMO BF feedback subphase, the initiator shall send to the responder a MIMO BF Feedback frame (see 9.6.22.6) with the SU/MU field set to 0 and the Link Type field set to 1.
 In case of channel aggregation, the Aggregation Present subfield of the MIMO FBCK-TYPE field in the MIMO BF Feedback frame should be set to 1.
 The TA field of the MIMO BF Feedback frame shall be set to the MAC address of the initiator and the RA field shall be set to the MAC address of the responder. …

-The responder shall send a MIMO BF Feedback frame to the initiator with the SU/MU field set to 1 and the Link Type field set to 1 a SIFS following reception of a MIMO BF Feedback frame from the initiator.
+The responder shall send a MIMO BF Feedback frame to the initiator with the SU/MU field set to 0 and the Link Type field set to 0 a SIFS following reception of a MIMO BF Feedback frame from the initiator.
 In case of channel aggregation, the Aggregation Present subfield of the MIMO FBCK-TYPE field in the MIMO BF Feedback frame should be set to 1.
 The TA field of the MIMO BF Feedback shall be set to the MAC address of the responder and the RA field shall be set to the MAC address of the initiator. …

 …